 Patient Account Representatives (PARs) are available to answer your questions about your bill, payments and statements.
 They can be reached at 1-855-298-6628.

 The following information covers our payment policy and statement guide.

-Depending on the services we provide, you may incur additional charges for the tests that you received.
+You may incur additional charges for the tests you received, depending on the services we provided.
 Because of this, payment amounts at the time of check-in are considered estimates.
-After your appointment you may receive an additional bill in the mail, or we may ask for payment before you leave the office.
+You may receive an additional bill in the mail after your appointment, or we may ask for payment before you leave the office.
 Our clinics accept cash, checks and major credit cards.

 Your level of insurance coverage also affects payment amounts.

 Those without insurance:

 We ask that you pay your bill in full at the time of your appointment.
 If your physician performs additional tests or other services, you are responsible for paying the extra charges.

 Those with insurance:

 For patients enrolled in a participating plan, VCC will file your insurance claim for you.
 We do accept assignment of benefits for a number of insurance plans.